vazco/eslint-config-vazco/CONTRIBUTING.md

 At the moment there is only one, `default` config.

-New more specialized configs can added in the future by just adding new `.yaml` files.
+New more specialized configs can added in the future by just adding new `.yaml` files in to the `configs` directory.

-E.g. create `example.yaml` (can be based on `default.yaml`) file in main directory and once published it could be imported in other projects:
+E.g. create `example.yaml` (can be based on `default.yaml`) file and once published it could be imported in other projects:

 ```json
 {